 As a public company, if we are required to restate our financial results due to our material noncompliance with any financial reporting requirements under the federal securities laws, any current or former executive officer (including our NEOs) may be legally required to reimburse ACV for any incentive-based compensation that is granted, earned and/or vested based wholly or in part on the achievement of a financial reporting measure.
-Additionally, we implemented in a clawback policy in 2023 to comply with the requirements of the Dodd Frank Wall Street Reform and Consumer Protection Act and in accordance with the requirements of the SEC and Nasdaq, which may be found as an exhibit to our 2023 Annual Report.
+Additionally, we maintain a clawback policy to comply with the requirements of the Dodd Frank Wall Street Reform and Consumer Protection Act and in accordance with the requirements of the SEC and Nasdaq..
 Recovery of any erroneously awarded compensation under our clawback policy is mandatory and is not dependent on fraud or misconduct by any person in connection with the accounting restatement.